robertpiosik/CodeWebChat/README.md

 </system>
 ```

-Once you receive the model's response, suggested multi-file changes can be integrated with the codebase after you review them in a transparent and safe way.
+Once you receive the model's response, it can be applied with confidence.

-> You can undo any changes made with CWC.

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>